isomerpages/mlaw-corp/news/speeches/_posts/2014-11-05-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-at-the-launch-of-the-Singapore-International-Mediation-Institute.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, at the launch of the Singapore International Mediation Institute
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, at the launch of the Singapore International Mediation Institute'
 permalink: /news/speeches/SMS-speech-at-SIMI-launch
 breadcrumb: Speeches
-collection_name: news

 ---

 5 Nov 2014 Posted in [Speeches](/news/speeches)